 - Visibility and Invisibility

 The Initiative imagines numerous arenas of activity, in real and virtual spaces.
 It shapes a center for religion and visual/material culture studies at Yale University.
 From this local base in New Haven, MAVCOR aims to facilitate a multi-sited network of institutional and individual partners and to engage audiences in varied settings, including higher education, museums, civic life, religious communities, and artistic and architectural professions.

 An important aspect of the Initiative’s work coalesces around periodic four to five year project-cycles, each dedicated to a particular theme explored by working groups of Initiative Fellows.
 Project Cycle I (2008-2012) considered the senses and sensory controversies in material religious practice.
 The Initiative’s first collaborative book, Sensational Religion: Sensory Cultures in Material Practice (Yale University Press, 2014), foregrounds the work of Project Cycle I.

 From its inauguration and throughout Project Cycle I, the Initiative has been generously supported by the Henry Luce Foundation, the Yale Institute of Sacred Music (ISM), and Yale University.
 In May 2013 a leadership team began planning for Project Cycle II.
-Scheduled to begin in January 2016, this international, multi-institutional collaboration is titled: Material Economies of Religion in the Americas, set to begin in 2015.
+Scheduled to begin in January 2016, this international, multi-institutional collaboration is titled: Material Economies of Religion in the Americas: Arts, Objects, Spaces, Mediations.

 Please email us at email@example.com if you would like to be added to our mailing list.